Journal logo

 Photo by ian dooley on Unsplash

 Many thoughts might be running through your brain right now.
 Is there a right idea?
 A wrong one?
-Should I just stop now while I have still have my sanity?
+Should I just stop now while I still have my sanity?

-Now, not to put pressure on you or anything, but if you are committed to write, you need to have an idea that you're passionate about.
-Doesn't matter if it's fiction, nonfiction, or poetry, you need to like your idea if you want it to work.
-Readers can and will sense it if you're not a fan of your own work and will tune out.
+It doesn’t matter if it’s fiction, non-fiction, or poetry.
+You need to like your idea if you want it to work.
+Readers can and will sense it if you’re not a fan of your own work and will tune out.

 So take some more deep breaths.